BMS: Business Management Systems – the Benefits of a Process Approach

 Emma Harris

-This is a fair question, as businesses can be managed without taking a process approach.
-Indeed, traditionally management systems and particularly quality management systems consisted of lots of text based policies and procedures – without a process in sight!
+This is a fair question, businesses can be managed without taking a process approach.
+Indeed, traditionally management systems consisted of lots of text based policies and procedures – without a process in sight!
+However, now that most business management systems are software based, a process approach is far easier to manage and results in multiple benefits.

 What is a Process?